9a24f0/music-classify/README.md

 ### K-nearest neighbors
 `folder : /knn`

 K-Nearest Neighbors is a popular machine learning algorithm for regression and classification.
 It makes predictions on data points based on their similarity measures i.e distance between them.
+The KNN algorithm uses ‘feature similarity’ to predict the values of any new data points.
+This means that the new point is assigned a value based on how closely it resembles the points in the training set.

 ### Convolutional neural networks
 `folder : /cnn`